Pavel Nakhimov: Battle of Sinope

-Before the battle, the Russian fleet in the Black Sea was divided into two groups, one led by Nakhimov and the other V. A. Kornilov.
-Nakhimov was tasked with the eastern part of the sea.
+Before the battle, the Russian fleet in the Black Sea was divided into two groups, one led by Nakhimov and the other by V. A. Kornilov.
+Nakhimov was assigned the eastern part of the sea.
 Meanwhile, the Ottomans knew Russian forces had been in the open sea since November 23.
-Still, for various reasons, including fear of facing Russia in the open sea, they decided to stay in port.
-Nakhimov asked for reinforcements which he got on November 27, 1853, when a squadron led by Admiral Fyodor Mihailovich Novosilskiy joined the Nakhimov's squadron.
-By the time of the battle, Nakhimov helped organize six battleships, two frigates, and three streamers, along with the Russians outgunning the Ottomans with weapons such as Paixhans guns.
+Still, for various reasons, including fear of facing Russia in the open sea, they decided to remain in port.
+Nakhimov asked for reinforcements, which he got on November 27, 1853, when a squadron led by Admiral Fyodor Mihailovich Novosilskiy joined Nakhimov's squadron.
+By the time of the battle, Nakhimov had six battleships, two frigates, and three steamers and outgunned the Ottomans with weapons such as Paixhans guns.